lisa-lumos/Snowflake/04-databases-tables-views.md

 The Hive metastore connector for Snowflake can integrate Apache Hive metastores with Snowflake, using external tables.

+## Iceberg Tables
+Snowflake supports Iceberg tables that use the Apache Parquet file format.

+Iceberg tables for Snowflake combine the performance and query semantics of regular Snowflake tables with external cloud storage that you manage.
+They are ideal for existing data lakes that you cannot, or choose not to, store in Snowflake.

 ## Search Optimization service (Enterprise edition and higher)
 `Applies to a whole table or columns in a table.` Can significantly improve the performance of certain types of queries that
 - returns small num of distinct rows (with highly selective filters like equal to)